HackUTA-23/GradeDistribution/README.md

 # Contribution and Pull Request
-If interested in contributing to our codebase, feel free to read the docs for pull request best practices to get started!
+If interested in contributing to our codebase, feel free to read the docs for creating a new issue best practices to get started!